kirstvh/MultiplexCrisprDOE/README.md

 # Design of Multiplex CRISPR/Cas Experiments in Plants (MultiplexCrisprDOE)
 This repository accompanies the paper "Covering the Combinatorial Design Space of Multiplex CRISPR/Cas Experiments in Plants" by Kirsten Van Huffel, Michiel Stock, Thomas Jacobs, Tom Ruttink and Bernard De Baets.

-It provides simulation- and BioCCP-based approaches for computing the plant library size for achieving full combinatorial coverage in multiplex CRISPR/Cas experiments in plants.
+It provides simulation- and BioCCP-based approaches for computing the minimal plant library size that guarantees full combinatorial coverage in multiplex CRISPR/Cas experiments in plants.

 ## Content
 All functions belonging to the simulation- and BioCCP-based approaches can be found in the file `MultiplexCrisprDOE.jl`.
 A short description of all functions is provided in the Table below.